It was move-in day at Northeastern, and Liam Walsh needed some help.

 Apart, but not far

-Though they went their separate ways after the 2019 USHL season ended, McDonough and Walsh weren’t too far apart — Northeastern and Merrimack are separated by only a 35 minute drive and square off at least twice each season in conference play.
+Though they went their separate ways after the 2019 USHL season ended, McDonough and Walsh were never too far apart.
+Northeastern and Merrimack are separated by only a 35 minute drive, and square off twice each season in conference play.

 In the six meetings between Northeastern and Merrimack since McDonough and Walsh arrived, the Huskies have gone 5-0-1.
-McDonough has notched five goals in those six games, including one of the most memorable goals of his career this past season — a snipe with nine seconds remaining to clinch a Hockey East regular season title.
+McDonough has notched five goals in those six games, including one of the most memorable goals of his career at the tail end of last season — a snipe with nine seconds remaining to clinch a Hockey East regular season title.

-“The biggest thing I remember about playing Northeastern is playing him all the time,” Walsh said, gesturing at McDonough.
+“The biggest thing I remember about playing Northeastern is playing him all the time,” Walsh said, nodding at McDonough with a smirk.
 “We never had much luck against Northeastern.
 I think that last one [the final game of the 2022 regular season] was probably the best game we ever played against them, but still they took it.”

 Still, Walsh speaks extremely fondly of his three seasons at Merrimack.
 The team struggled his first two years, but was much better last season, just barely missing out on an NCAA Tournament berth.

 But success at Merrimack looks a lot different than at Northeastern.
-The Huskies qualified for the NCAA tournament in three of the last four seasons, while the Warriors have had just three winning seasons since 1989.
+The Huskies have qualified for the NCAA tournament in three of the last four seasons; the Warriors have had just three winning seasons since 1989.
 Walsh graduated from Merrimack in just three years, opening the pathway to play a graduate transfer season elsewhere.

 “Last year we had a much better year and we accomplished a lot.
 That was my goal coming in, to leave the program in a better place than I found it, and last year I was in that zone, where I felt the program was in a better spot,” Walsh said.
 “So I had a chance to move on, look for a different opportunity, and I was ready to take it.”

-McDonough was fresh off the Huskies’ devastating overtime loss to Western Michigan in the NCAA tournament when he learned Walsh was thinking about transferring.
-Despite the two talking nearly every day, McDonough said he never wanted to pressure Walsh to join the Huskies — until Walsh made his decision to transfer.
+McDonough was fresh off the Huskies’ devastating overtime loss to Western Michigan in the NCAA tournament when he learned of Walsh’s intentions to transfer.
+Despite the two talking nearly every day, McDonough said he never pressured Walsh to join the Huskies the until he came to the decision to transfer himself.
 Then, the full recruiting pitch was on.